carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

    ``llc -stop-after=machine-cp bug-trigger.ll > test.mir``

+If the same pass is run multiple times, a run index can be included after the name with a comma.

+   ``llc -stop-after=dead-mi-elimination,1 bug-trigger.ll > test.mir``

 After generating the input MIR file, you'll have to add a run line that uses the ``-run-pass`` option to it.
 In order to test the post register allocation pseudo instruction expansion pass on X86-64, a run line like the one shown